 What We Do

-ESAP3, now running until May 2023, focuses on creating the structures and mechanisms that allow citizens and government to engage in constructive dialogue about the priority sectors and sector-specific problems that citizens identified.
-The platform where such dialogue can be most productive and that allows government to tangibly respond, is at woreda level, as this is the lowest administrative level where planning and budgeting takes place.
-For government to respond to citizen priorities, it will need to plan and allocate budgets that allow it to adequately take action.
+ESAP3, now running until May 2024, focuses on creating the structures and mechanisms that allow citizens and government to engage in constructive dialogue about the priority sectors and sector-specific problems that citizens identified.
+The platform where such dialogue can be most productive and that allows government to tangibly respond, is at a woreda level, as this is the lowest administrative level where planning and budgeting takes place.
 Following is a summary of our current strategy; a complete version of the strategy can be found here.

 Summary of ESAP3 Strategy

-In previous phases, ESAP activities were mostly on the demand side, i.e. working with citizens and communities to establish the structures, systems, mechanisms and tools that allow them to voice their concerns.
-Much of this work was done at lower administrative levels, i.e. kebele and even facility levels.
-SA committees (SACs) were created by the project, demanding substantial resources to maintain them.
+In the previous two phases, ESAP activities were mostly on the demand side, i.e. working with citizens and communities to establish the structures, systems, mechanisms and tools that allow them to voice their concerns.
+Much of this work was done at lower administrative levels, such kebele and facility.

-Since the institutionalization and sustainability of SA is front and center as part of ESAP’s mandate during the third phase, the MA decided to revise its implementation strategy.
-COVID-19, the political transition in the country, and the need to make a more effective use of technology also were reasons for the MA to ‘update’ its strategy.
+COVID-19, the political transition in the country, and the need to make a more effective use of technology were also reasons for the MA to ‘update’ its strategy.
 Please see here (link) for the current ESAP strategy.

 ESAP Core Expertise